Harkiram056/photos-app/README.md

 ## Features

-- Fetches photos from the JSONPlaceholder API.
+- Fetches photos from the JSONPlaceholder API. // Here we used on scroll but to optimize efficiently we can use pagination or server side rendering
 - Displays photos in a responsive grid.
 - Implements infinite scrolling to load more photos as the user scrolls down.
 - Includes unit tests for components and services.